mmmarquez/mvis-101/README.md

 -  Share what you learn along the way and collaborate with your peers.
 We are embodying an open source education model.

 ### Deadlines
-All projects and homework are to be completed and submitted by Friday prior our regular class session.
+All projects and homework are to be completed and submitted by Saturday afternoon prior our regular class session.
 Unfinished work will not be discussed in class, however, once completed, documentation of late work can be submitted directly to me.

 ### Submitting Homework
 Homework should be submitted in the respective assignment on Canvas.